r-lib/actions/examples/README.md

 ## Quickstart CI workflow

-This workflow installs latest stable R version on macOS and runs R CMD check via the [rcmdcheck](https://github.com/r-lib/rcmdcheck) package.
+This workflow installs latest release R version on macOS and runs R CMD check via the [rcmdcheck](https://github.com/r-lib/rcmdcheck) package.

 ### When can it be used?